Dallas Fibroid Center Logo

 What are fibroids?
 I shrink my fibroids naturally

 Uterine fibroids are non-cancerous tumors that grow in your uterine cavity, within its walls, or externally, maintaining a connection to the uterus with stalk-like connectors.
 Now, just as fibroids can form in multiple locations, they also come in all shapes and sizes.
 Some women develop growths that are almost undetectable.
 But other women live with fibroids as large as a grapefruit.
 In fact, in some extreme cases, fibroids can grow to be the size of a third-trimester fetus.
-And, when that happens, symptoms are much worse.
+And, when that happens, fibroid symptoms are much worse.
 For one woman, a grapefruit-sized uterine fibroid left her with numb feet and a suspected cancer diagnosis!

 Now, any size of fibroid can be dangerous, since the location of the growth also impacts your health.
 Perhaps that’s why, in 2017 alone, at least 65,000 women visited the emergency room due to fibroid-related complications.
 (Back in 2006, fibroid symptoms sent only 23,000 women to the ER, meaning more women may be developing fibroids, or fibroid symptoms are becoming more dangerous.)
 Naturally, every woman’s body is different; any size of fibroid could be dangerous in your body.
 Still, as a general rule of thumb, larger fibroids have a more serious impact on your health.
 Additionally, larger fibroids are more likely to cause disruptive symptoms, including weight gain and bloating, that are devastating, if not technically dangerous.